 During and after college she created artwork and hustled to sell it in a variety of venues – including at the original Kerbey Lane Cafe (an Austin institution).
 She has continued to create and sell her work through an Etsy shop for a number of years now as well, converting her designs to downloadable printable products once we started having kids to keep it manageable while also working full-time and having a family.

 After graduating with both of her degrees, she joined a technology company in Austin, TX as a technical writer.
 In order to get to work reliably though, she needed a newer vehicle.
 She had nursed along a 1989 Mustang during college (that year’s design was notorious for engine issues, and the fact that the car was 20 years old didn’t help matters).
 Literally the day she traded it in for her new car, the driver side door handle broke and she had to crawl in and out of the passenger side all day while running a few errands.
 Now that’s some serious frugality skill!
-She also made a very smart car purchase, prioritizing reliability and longevity: a 2009 Toyota Corolla, which runs well to this day.
+She also made a very smart car purchase, prioritizing reliability and longevity: a 2009 Toyota Corolla, which ran reliably until we sold it 13 years later.

 After working for several years at her company, she started steadily making her way up the corporate ladder – starting as a group manager in a smaller group, then a larger group, and becoming a senior group manager.
 However, as we made significant progress towards FI, she was able to use that newfound financial security to take a risk (recall her risk-averse nature) and transition into a new and temporary role that she’s enjoying even more – enabling her to pursue important but longer-term structural upgrades for her entire organization.
 While the role was defined as finite in length, our progress toward FI gave her the confidence to pursue it and trust that when that project reached closure she’d find an equally-engaging role following it, knowing she had financial flexibility if her career path and interests significantly diverged down the road.
-The change to a more problem-solving-focused role also will enable her to shift to part-time work when she is ready – yet another power of FI.
+The change to a more problem-solving-focused role also enabled her to shift to half-time work after the birth of our second kid in the spring of 2021 – yet another power of FI.